Best Whale Watching Tours in Cabo San Lucas

 Types of whales in Cabo San Lucas

-10 best whale watching tours in Cabo San Lucas
+Breaching humpback whale in Cabo San Lucas

-The most common species of whales in the seas around Cabo are California gray whales and humpback whales.
+The most common species of whales in the seas around Cabo are California gray whales and humpback whales

 They both make the epic 6,000-mile-long migration from Alaska down to Cabo in the cooler winter months.

-In fact, around 10% of humpback whales are born in Mexico!
+In fact, around 10% of humpback whales are born in Mexico

 However, there are plenty of other whales in the biodiverse waters around Cabo.
 Keep your eyes peeled for blue whales (the largest mammal in the sea), sperm whales, minke whales, orcas (also known as killer whales), fin whales and pilot whales (which are like large dolphins).